JLS: Aston Merrygold

 Aston Iain Merrygold (born 13 February 1988 in Peterborough, England) was born to a Jamaican father and an Anglo-Irish mother.
 He is one of seven children; he has five brothers and one sister.
-He was born and raised in Peterborough, where he attended Jack Hunt School.
+He was born in Peterborough and grew up there.
+He attended Jack Hunt School in the city.
 In 2002, Merrygold entered Stars in Their Eyes where he appeared as Michael Jackson, singing "Rockin' Robin" and finished in second place.
-He came in second yet again with JLS on The X Factor at age 20.
-Aston performed in school productions and, after leaving school in 2004, was cast in a new ITV programme, Fun Song Factory alongside children's TV presenter Laura Hamilton.
+He was second yet again with JLS on The X Factor at age 20. he performed in school productions and after leaving school in 2004, was cast in a new ITV programme, Fun Song Factory alongside children's TV presenter Laura Hamilton.
 In the show, Merrygold played the character "Cookie".
 Whilst still attending secondary school, he played football on behalf of England in the European Youth Games.
 His initial aspiration was to play football professionally.
 However, after developing a nerve problem in his left foot, he tried singing and acting instead.
 Through acting, he met Humes.
-As a result, he received a call from Williams (an acquaintance of Humes) about joining a boy band.
+As a result, Merrygold received a call from Williams (an acquaintance of Humes) about joining a boy band.

-Aston worked on his debut solo album Showstopper for a planned mid-2016 release, but it remains unreleased.
+Merrygold worked on his debut solo album Showstopper for a planned mid-2016 release, but it remains unreleased.
 The lead single of the album, "Get Stupid" was released on 24 July 2015.

-In August 2017, Merrygold was announced as a contestant for the fifteenth series of Strictly Come Dancing.
-Merrygold was eliminated on 5 November 2017, coming in tenth place.
+In August 2017, he was announced as a contestant for the fifteenth series of Strictly Come Dancing.
+He was eliminated on 5 November 2017, coming in tenth place.

-In December 2018, Aston reunited with dance partner Janette Manrara for Strictly's Christmas Special.
-The pair went on to perform the Jive to Cee Lo Green's What Christmas Means to Me.
-Merrygold scored a perfect score of 40 and the pair won the TV special.
+In December 2018, he reunited with dance partner Janette Manrara for Strictly's Christmas Special.
+The pair performed a jive dance to CeeLo Green's What Christmas Means to Me.
+They scored a perfect score of 40 and the pair won the TV special.
 He is engaged to dancer Sarah Lou Richards and their son, Grayson Jax Merrygold was born on 30 January 2018.